lux-org/lux-datasets/README.md

 # lux-datasets
-Datasets used as examples for Lux
+Collection of datasets used in Lux examples.
+This data lives at https://github.com/lux-org/lux-datasets.